Rich in symbolism and meaning, St George is the patron saint of England.

 Beowulf is an ancient tale of a hero who clears shipping lanes of sea monsters, who defeats the monstrous Grendel and his mother who are terrorising King Hrothgar the Dane and his great hall of Heorot and a hero who kills a dragon later in his life.

 On top of which, there is historical evidence that Beowulf did actually exist and, of course, that he was what we would call Caucasian.
+The existence of creatures like dragons, griffins and sea serpents may well not be as mythical as we are led to believe.

 The late William Cooper, in his extraordinary book, “After the flood: The Early Post-flood History of Europe Traced Back to Noah”, details the historical accuracy of the Beowulf narrative to the point where he lays out the evidence that Beowulf and the other characters were actual people whose existence is demonstrated in the historical records that survive to this day.
 Of Giants, Dragons and Men